Archangel13GTL/Archangel13GTL.github.io/README.md

 ## Recording Demos

-- Run `node scripts/generate-gif-demo.js --out=assets/demos/demo.gif` to capture a short animated preview using headless Chrome.
+- Run `node scripts/generate-gif-demo.js` to capture a short animated preview using headless Chrome.
+Use `--out=<path>` to save to a custom location.
 - For higher quality recordings use OBS Studio or run the script in CI with headless Chrome and ffmpeg.

 ## Deployment